Frank Kitts Park: Background

 The park was formed in 1976 on reclaimed land and an area alongside Jervois Quay formerly used for wharf sheds, and was originally known as Marine Park.
 In 1978 a pedestrian bridge was built over Jervois Quay linking the park to the city.
 Wellington City Council renamed the park Frank Kitts Park in May 1979, in memory of Sir Frank Kitts who had died two months earlier.
 Kitts was mayor of Wellington from 1956 to 1974 and a member of the Harbour Board at the time of his death, and the Council wished to acknowledge his long association with the city and harbour.

 The park was redeveloped by Lambton Harbour Management, a Council-owned organisation charged with waterfront management and development, and reopened in 1990.
 Horizon Paving Company won an award for Best Public Project in the 1992 New Zealand Landscape Guild Awards for its work on Frank Kitts Park.
 The company was praised for its craftsmanship, precision and attention to detail in the complex project of paving the park.

 The south end of the redeveloped park consists of a covered public carpark for 99 cars with the roof of the carpark forming a large area of lawn.
-The carpark, which also hosted an 'underground' market in the weekends, was closed in 2021 due to earthquake risk.
+The carpark, which also hosted an 'underground' market in the weekends, was closed in 2020 due to earthquake risk, but reopened in December 2024 with 97 carparks after the Council reassessed the risk.
 The north end of the park has a lawn and popular children's play area which features a lighthouse-shaped slide.
 The slide was closed in 2021 after three incidences of pre-schoolers breaking their legs.
-In the central area of the park is a small amphitheatre which has been used for many public events including carols by candlelight, festivals and concerts, and is a popular lunch spot for city workers.
+In the central area of the park is a small amphitheatre which has been used for many public events including Carols by Candlelight, festivals and concerts, and which is a popular lunch spot for city workers.
 The seaward side of the park consists of a broad promenade partially bordered by a high wall between the promenade and amphitheatre.
 The wall was included in the 1990 redevelopment as a safety barrier for people watching the Wellington 500 car races and includes spaces underneath for small retail outlets.